dgrisafe/rookie-researcher/Git and GitHub.md

 `library(usethis)`

-We'll use a function in this package to edit our `.Gitconfig` file
+We'll use a function in this package to edit our `.gitconfig` file

-`edit_Git_config()`
+`edit_git_config()`

-This will open a new pane for our `.Gitconfig` file.
+This will open a new pane for our `.gitconfig` file.
 We will edit this to set our default settings for Git.
 We'll assign our names and email so others can contact us on Git.

 ```
 [filter "lfs"]
-	process = Git-lfs filter-process
+	process = git-lfs filter-process
 	required = true
-	clean = Git-lfs clean -- %f
+	clean = git-lfs clean -- %f
-	smudge = Git-lfs smudge -- %f
+	smudge = git-lfs smudge -- %f
 [user]
 	name = "yourGitUserName"
 	email = "yourEmailAddress@mail.com"
 ```

-Sometimes the `.Gitconfig` file is empty.
+Sometimes the `.gitconfig` file is empty.
 Copy the above code into it.
 Ensure the spaces are correct.
 Enter your personal *GitHub* username (created in a later step) and an email address where you can be contacted.

 ### Initializing a Git Repository